Home of English Grammar

 1. You have been riding non-stop for hours.
 You must be very tired.

-2. She must be about forty.
+2. She looks much older than her brother.
+She must be about forty.

-3. I know I left my phone on this table and it is not here now.
+3. I know I left my phone on this table, and it is not here now.
 Somebody must have taken it.

 5. You shouldn’t have called him a fool.
 It really upset him.